skylize/clerc/README.md

     It would be nice to have the icon.svg simplified to only its visible parts, instead of the gross way I built it.
 An additional simpler version with 2 rings per circle instead of 4 each would be more attractive for small icon sizes.
 The 3 sizes of promotional images (used by Chrome Webstore to expose Clerc to users) are pretty boring.
 We could also use some cleverly informative and attractive 1280x800 screenshots.

 * *Build environment*
   I've populated the repo with a node.js build environment.
 After pulling, run `npm install` to get dependencies.
-If the newest (highest number) `dist` folder is the same as you installed from the webstore, run `npm version patch` then `gulp build` before you start.
+If the newest (highest number) `dist` folder is the same as on the webstore, run `npm version patch` then `gulp build` before you start.
 Install the newest `dist` folder into Chrome and disable the webstore copy.
 If you change the manifest, run `gulp manifest`.
-Autobuild the js files while you work by typing `gulp watch`.
+Autobuild js files while you work with `gulp watch`.
 For now you will have to manually reload Clerc after changes, but I'm thinking about making it reload itself also.

 * *Tests*